Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Introduction

 driven by a $d$-dimensional L\'evy process $L$.
 Here the coefficient $b$ is a measurable function $\R^d\to\R^d$, and the initial condition $x_0\in\R^d$.
 Throughout the article the dimension $d\in\N=\{1,2,\ldots\}$ is arbitrary.

 The `strength' of a L\'evy process can often be characterised by a single parameter $\alpha\in(0,2]$ called the \emph{stable index} (for various examples see \cref{Sec:ex}), with $\alpha=2$ corresponding to the usual Brownian motion.
 This parameter can be used to describe the regularisation provided by $L$.
-Indeed, assuming a natural nondegeneracy condition (which essentially requires that for $\alpha\neq 2$ the span of possible jumps is $\R^d$), \eqref{eq:main-SDE} has a unique strong solution whenever $b$ belongs to the H\"older space $\C^\beta(\R^d)$, where $\beta$ satisfies \begin{equ} \beta>1-\frac{\alpha}{2}. \end{equ} This solution theory was developed in \cite{Priola1,Priola_flow,Priola2,Chen32}.
+Indeed, assuming a natural nondegeneracy condition on the jump measure of $L$, \eqref{eq:main-SDE} has a unique strong solution whenever $b$ belongs to the H\"older space $\C^\beta(\R^d)$, where $\beta$ satisfies \begin{equ} \beta>1-\frac{\alpha}{2}. \end{equ} This solution theory was developed in \cite{Priola1,Priola_flow,Priola2,Chen32}.

 Once the well-posedness is understood, it is natural to investigate basic discretisations of the equation.
 The most classical Euler-Maruyama approximation of \eqref{eq:main-SDE} reads as